barryclark/jekyll-now/_posts/2018-05-09-Stop-_-Frisk.md

 : Person-level Crime and Stop & Frisk Relationship
 --------------

 While the previous analyses were illuminating, there were certain limitations inherent in the data.
-Specifically, all of the charts and models were looking at all crime and stop and frisk in each neighborhood, regardless of race on the incident-level IS THIS RIGHT BC YOU ARE STILL LOOKING AT RACE JUST IN TERMS OF RACIAL COMPOSITION OVERALL FOR NEIGHBORHOOD.
+Specifically, all of the charts and models were looking at all crime and stop and frisk in each neighborhood, regardless of race on the incident-level.
 This method was used because of the available data; the MPD releases all years of crime stripped of any demographic data of the assailant, with one exception.
 In March 2018 (shortly after starting this analysis endeavor), the MPD released person-level crime data with demographic data of [felony crime incidents in 2016](http://opendata.dc.gov/datasets/felony-crime-incidents-in-2016).

 We can use this data to test a burning question: Is the stop and frisk rate higher/lower than the reported crime rate for various racial groups in DC?